The monetization of infraction

 More serious traffic offenses are monetized as well — speeding 25 mph over the limit, driving under the influence, leaving the scene of an accident, manslaughter while DUI, etc. – though obviously the incidence rate drops off significantly with misdemeanors and felonies, along with the profits they potentially bring in.
 The number of DUI arrests annually is one million, a fraction of total traffic offenses.
 Still, the best of us get tripped up now and then.
 I have a friend who never had a traffic violation in his life until he got pulled over recently after a couple drinks and was booked for DUI.
 He was exactly at the 0.08% blood alcohol limit (for Illinois) and not over.
 He fell below the limit when he was again breathalyzed at the station a few hours later while handcuffed to a chair, and with the help of a lawyer managed to get the charges dropped.
 However, he still ended up with some $5,000 in administrative and legal fees.
 He’s lucky he wasn’t charged, which would have eaten up much more in jail or probation fees, not to mention a license suspension and a record.

 American capitalists and politicians understand this all too well and this accounts for the bloated, wasteful, and horrific U.S. prison-industrial complex.
 Incarcerating people is needlessly expensive and accomplishes nothing except to be a drain on the state and a drag on the economy.
 Each day spent in jail is a lost day in earnings and a worker’s productivity, not to mention it often entails loss of job and career; such is gravely demoralizing to the convicted and abets a vicious cycle of recidivism.
-It is both possible and highly feasible to drastically reduce the prison population without compromising public safety; Finland is a notable example, with an incarceration rate of only 52 per 100,000, compared to 680 for the U.S., the world leader.
+It is both possible and highly feasible to drastically reduce the prison population without compromising public safety; Finland and Norway are notable examples, with incarceration rates of only 52 and 74 per 100,000 respectively, compared to 680 for the U.S., the world leader.

 This is not to say all forms of punitive profiteering are evil or wrong.
 As with any business, those running it are naturally entitled to profits in return for producing a quality product or service, in this case devising effective, just and humane crime-reduction solutions.
 But for a monetary-based punitive system to work, people must have money to pay the fines imposed on them.
 The U.S is unique in its bizarre, schizophrenic approach to punitive justice, in that it simultaneously fines and incarcerates the convicted, who thus lose the means to pay their fines once prison deprives them of employment.
 The U.S as well, particularly since the 1980s when the prison population ballooned, locks up more and more people for a greater variety of offenses and keeps them locked up longer than anywhere else.
 There are, of course, nefarious regimes elsewhere in the world which are extremely brutal toward their citizens, but such tends to be reserved for political prisoners.
 U.S. domestic policing, by contrast, directs its brutally toward a much wider swath of the population.